 Staff in the crisis teams understood their roles and responsibilities under the Mental Health Act 1983 and the Mental Health Act Code of Practice.
 Staff received and kept up to date with training on the Mental Health Act and the Mental Health Act Code of Practice and could describe the Code of Practice guiding principles.
-However, in the HBPoS, we saw evidence that staff did not request a doctor to examine a person using the place of safety as soon after arrival as possible to make an early determination about the presence of a mental disorder.
-Staff at all three locations we visited told us, they did not request a doctor to come out, the practice was to automatically refer straight to a Mental Health Act assessment.
+However, in the HBPoS, we saw evidence that staff did not request a doctor to examine a person using the place of safety as soon after arrival as possible to make an early determination about the presented and the Mental Health Act 1983 and the Mental Health Act 1983 and the Mental Health Act 2004 of Practice and could describe the Code of Practice guiding principles.
+However, in the HBPoS, we saw evidence that staff did not request a doctor to examine a person using the place of safety as soon after arrival as told us, they did not request a doctor to come out, the practice was to automatically refer straight to a Mental Health Act assessment.
 The Mental Health Act Code of Practice states that should no mental disorder be present there is no authority to continue to detain the person further and they must be immediately released (Code 10.31).
 This meant patients were being detained for longer periods than necessary whilst waiting for a full mental health assessment to take place and was determined by the availability of approved mental health professionals (AMHP).